emsesp/docs/Configure-firmware.md

 ## Adding external temperature sensors

-The code supports auto-detection of Dallas type temperature sensors.
+EMS-ESP supports auto-detection of Dallas type temperature sensors.
 The default GPIO pin used on the ESP8266 is D5 but this can be configured via the Web UI.
-The Dallas chips DS1822, DS18S20, DS18B20, DS1825 are supported including their parasite varieties and can also be daisy-chained on a single line.
+The Dallas chips DS1822, DS18S20, DS18B20, DS1825 are supported including their parasite varieties and can also be daisy-chained onto a single line, up to 100 sensors.

 ## Settings